Study of Convection-Enhanced, Image-Assisted Delivery of Liposomal-Irinotecan In Recurrent High Grade Glioma

 - There is no limit as to the number of prior treatments but patients must have radiographic evidence of progressive disease

-- Recurrent tumor must be a solid, single, supratentorial, contrast-enhancing HGG which conforms to the following volume according to the relevant treatment group Group Tumor volume
+- Recurrent tumor must be a solid, single, supratentorial, contrast-enhancing HGG which have a tumor diameter no larger than 4cm or volume of 34cm3

 - All patients must sign an informed consent indicating that they are aware of the investigational nature of this study.
 Patients must be registered prior to treatment with study drug.